silash35/makilab/README.md

 ### tracker

-The tracker package is a example of site consuming the OpenSOM API, it provides a nice interface for clients track their service orders status.
+The tracker package is a example of site that consumes the OpenSOM API, it provides a nice interface for clients track their service orders status.
 You can modify this project to use it as a real application for your business or make a new website that consumes the OpenSOM API.

 ## How to deploy a offline instance?